erwangccc/resnet_classifer/Readme.md

 ## Dataset

-You can originaze dataset like this:
+You can organize dataset like this:

 ```
 ---data